BPS Spectra, Barcodes and Walls: Quantum geometry of compact threefolds

-It is natural to believe that what we are seeing is how universal aspects of black hole physics impact the topological features of the distribution of BPS states.
+It is natural to believe that what we are seeing in the case of compact threefolds is how universal aspects of black hole physics impact the topological features of the distribution of BPS states.
 In particular it is not just the shape of the barcode distribution, but the actual lengths and positions of the barcodes which are comparable, both in degree zero and one.
 We stress again that the values of the BPS invariants and the corresponding point clouds are very different from case to case.
 It is natural to conjecture that this phenomenon would become more pronounced were we to increase the number of BPS invariants in the point clouds.
-To be more precise we put forward the following conjecture, which we expect to be valid at least for one-parameter Calabi-Yaus: as the number of BPS invariants increases, approaching the large charge limit, the $\IN$-persistence modules associated with $H_0$ and $H_1$ tend to universal $\IN$-persistence modules.
+To be more precise we put forward the following conjecture, which we expect to be valid at least for one-parameter Calabi--Yaus: as the number of BPS invariants increases, approaching the large charge limit, the $\mathbb{N}$-persistence modules associated with $H_0$ and $H_1$ tend to universal $\mathbb{N}$-persistence modules.
 Note that if we interpret the point clouds as a discretization of an underlying surface, we can rephrase the above statement in terms of a single universal homotopy class of surfaces, governing the distribution of BPS states.

-Assuming that such a conjecture is true, it would seem natural to imagine that such a homotopy class of surfaces is determined by the attractor mechanism.
+Assuming that such a conjecture is true, it would seem natural to imagine that such a~homotopy class of surfaces is determined by the attractor mechanism.
 Unfortunately we do not now how such an explicit link could be realized.

 It is clear that we cannot draw any conclusive statement from the limited spectra we have analyzed here.
-To check our conjecture directly would require a better knowledge of the BPS spectra to higher values of the curves' degree, and possibly for a larger sample of Calabi-Yaus.
+To check our conjecture directly would require a better knowledge of the BPS spectra to higher values of the curves' degree, and possibly for a larger sample of Calabi--Yaus.

-\section{$\cN=4$ dyons and quantum black holes}
+\section{$\boldsymbol{\mathcal{N}=4}$ dyons and quantum black holes}